Hands-On Acoustic Guitar Making

 Tuition: $1200

-Information on these new developments is hard to find.
-Their attraction and value is clear to most luthiers and players who've experienced them, but the theory and how-to of these various design elements is not always obvious.
-Advanced Design Features provides an opportunity to study and understand each of the following:
+Although the attraction and value of these new design elements is clear to most luthiers and players who've experienced them, the theory and how-to is not always obvious.
+The Advanced Design Features seminar is a unique opportunity to deepen your understanding of this new realm and to consider the future direction of your own work from a fresh perspective

 - Removable necks